NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

-#### Applying a Config <a href="#d5e1209" id="d5e1209"></a>
+#### **Applying a Config**

 NSO will send the configuration to the device in three different callbacks: `prepare()`, `abort()`, and `revert()`.
 The Java code should issue these commands to the device but some processing of the commands may be necessary.
 Also, the ongoing CLI session needs to enter configure mode, issue the commands, and then exit configure mode.
-Some processing may be needed if the device has different keywords, or different quoting, as described under the [Displaying the Configuration of a Device](./#d5e1158) section above.
+Some processing may be needed if the device has different keywords, or different quoting, as described under the "Displaying the configuration of a device" section above.

-For example, if a device uses **undo** in place of **no** then the code may look like this, where `data` is the string of commands received from NSO:
+For example, if a device uses `undo` in place of `no` then the code may look like this, where `data` is the string of commands received from NSO:

 ```
 lines = data.split("\n");